flupe/perso.ens-lyon/content/index.rst

 I am currently a first-year MSc student in Computer Science at the `ENS de Lyon <https://ens-lyon.fr>`_ in France.
 I find interest in type theory, logic and functional languages.

+.. theorem:: you should hire me

+   With high probability, you should hire me.

 :fa:`graduation-cap` Background
 -------------------------------